Technical Glossary

 RAW (imaging)

 An image format that is uncompressed and unprocessed.
-Images in this format are accessible at the binary level however each pixel can vary between 8 to 24 bits in size and thus images in this format are significantly larger in size than other formats.
+Images in this format are accessible at the binary level; however, each pixel can range in size from 8 to 24 bits, making images in this format significantly larger than those in other formats.

 RAW (storage)